 Moebius syndrome is a rare neurological disorder that can be difficult to identify and address.
 Dr. Azizzadeh, a globally recognized facial plastic and reconstructive surgeon, has unique expertise in both facial plastic and reconstructive surgery and head and neck surgery (otolaryngology).
 He treats Moebius syndrome patients and helps these individuals alleviate their facial paralysis symptoms.

-To learn which one of these Moebius syndrome surgery options is best for you, schedule your consultation with Dr. Azizzadeh today.
-At the Facial Paralysis Institute, it is our primary objective is to provide Moebius syndrome patients with cutting-edge surgical treatments in a warm and compassionate environment.
+To learn which one of these surgery options is best for you, schedule your consultation with Dr. Azizzadeh today.
+At the Facial Paralysis Institute, our primary objective is to provide patients with leading-edge surgical treatments in a warm and compassionate environment.

 Request your consultation with Dr. Azizzadeh today